 Welcome to Go-HEP

-go-hep is a set of libraries and applications allowing High Energy Physicists to write efficient analysis code in the Go programming language.
+Go-HEP is a set of libraries and applications allowing physicists from High Energy Physicis (HEP) to write efficient analysis code in the Go programming language.

 Go brings the fast edit-compile-run cycle that interpreted language users know and the runtime efficiency that compiled languages users expect.